-- Their number 1 objective is to confirm there is demand for their new product at a price that makes sense.
+- Their number 1 objective is to confirm there is a demand for their new product at a price that makes sense.

-- The next objective is to get a first batch of products on the market as early as possible.
+- The next objective is to get the first batch of products on the market as early as possible.
 This way, they get customer feedback and money to get the second batch going… and no competitor beats them to market and gets all the attention.

 - In case the product is particularly complicated technically, confirming concept feasibility before burning too much cash is very important.